lazyhope/metamodel/README.md

 - **Intuitive Schema Definition:** Easily define complex data structures using MetaModel's JSON format.
 Specify data types, constraints, nested schemas, and more. **Or, describe your schema in plain language, and let language models generate it for you!**
 - **LLM-Powered Data Extraction:** Parse text or images into structured data using language models from various providers, supported by [litellm](https://github.com/BerriAI/litellm).
-- **Built-in Validation:** Ensure data integrity with Pydantic's built-in data validation against your schema definition.
+- **Built-in Validation:** Ensure data integrity with Pydantic's built-in data validation against your schema constraints.
 - **Interactive Web Interface:**  A user-friendly interface allows you to easily create, edit, and test your schemas.
 - **Streamlined Workflow:**  Seamlessly integrate data extraction into your applications and workflows using MetaModel's backend API.
 Define schemas, send parse requests, and receive structured data effortlessly.